BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_dead_of_dunharrow.md

 ## ARMY BONUS

-**"The Dead do not suffer the Living to pass"** - The King of the Dead gains the [Harbinger of Evil] special rule.
-Additionally, warbands from this army that contain eight or more models, do not need a Hero to be the Captain of the Warband.
-Instead, one of the Warrior models within the warband takes on the role of the warband's Captain for the purpose of deployment.
+**"The Dead do not suffer the Living to pass"** - The King of the Dead gains the [Harbinger of Evil] special rule. ~~Additionally, warbands from this army that contain eight or more models, do not need a Hero to be the Captain of the Warband.~~ <span style="color: darkmagenta">Additionally, warbands from this army list that contain between 8 and 12 models do not need a Hero to be the Captain of the warband.</span> Instead, one of the Warrior models within the warband takes on the role of the warband's Captain for the purpose of deployment.
 A Dead of Dunharrow army list is automatically Impossible Allies with any force that doesn't also include Aragorn.

 ## HEROES OF THE DEAD OF DUNHARROW